sbenson09/sbscanner/README.md

 The scanner is written in Python.

 ### Scaleability - You may need to run this on tens of thousands of hosts.
-**Performance:** To ensure high performance, the scanner makes HTTP requests using the [aiohttp framework](https://docs.aiohttp.org/en/stable/).
+**Performance:** To help ensure high network I/O performance, the scanner makes HTTP requests using the [aiohttp framework](https://docs.aiohttp.org/en/stable/).

-**Bulk targeting:** To ensure the scanner can be ran against tens of thousands of hosts, the scanner supports inputting bulk targets via file.
+**Bulk targeting:** To enable the scanner to be run against tens of thousands of hosts, the scanner supports bulk targets input via file.

 ### Ports - The service may be running on an alternative port.
-**Alternative port selection:** The scanner addresses the concern of alternative ports by allowing the port to be specified, either together, as a piece of data paired with a host entry, or separately, as list provided by the user.
+**Alternative port selection:** Scanning of alternative ports is supported by allowing the user to define each port to be scanned in conjunction with the URL provided.
+Alternatively, a list of ports can be supplied as command line argument using the `--list` flag and `--list-ports [ports]` option.

 ### Output - Is the output of the tool easy to decipher and could you easily use the input for other tools?
-**Easy to decipher:** The scanner addresses this concern by providing relevant results to STDOUT by default.
-The output is easily parsed by grep and other stream editors.
+**Easy to decipher:** The scanner addresses this concern by providing cases of successful HTTP Basic Auth to STDOUT by default.
+Failures and errors are also easily presented through the use of the `--verbose` flag.
+Each result is captured in its own line, and therefore easily parsed by grep and other stream editors.

-**Output interpoerability:** The scanner addresses output interoperability by allowing the user to export the output as either a JSON or XML, in addition to the default STDOUT report option.
+**Output interpoerability:** The scanner addresses output interoperability by allowing the user to export the output to STDOUT as either a JSON or XML, in addition to the default text report option.

 ### Accuracy - How can you confirm the result is a true positive?
 **Authentication validation:** The scanner confirms accuracy by not only checking to see if the web server supports basic auth, but also authenticates with the webserver using the provided provided credentials (default: root:root) and confirms success